-Sponsored by the Office of Student Activities and Sodexo Dining Services, Lobsterfest is held at the end of the first week of fall semester classes to welcome the students back to campus after summer break.
+Sponsored by the Office of Student Engagement & Campus Activities and Sodexo Dining Services, Lobsterfest is held at the end of the first week of fall semester classes to welcome the students back to campus after summer break.
 Lobsterfest is a picnic that features whole Maine lobsters as the main course and live music as the entertainment.

 In addition, the Student Organization Fair is held during Lobsterfest.
 During the Fair, many of the College's student organizations set up display tables so that new students have the opportunity to see the many activities available to them.

 Madrigal Dinner is one of our most popular traditions, with 600-700 students in attendance each year.
 Taking place on the last Saturday of fall semester, this holiday tradition starts with a first-class meal served to the students by the faculty and staff.
 After dinner, the guests are entertained with performances by members of the campus community and the entire group participates in holiday caroling.
 This sing-along culminates with the singing of "The Twelve Days of Christmas" with various sections of the dining hall acting out the different parts of the song.

 Students camp out for days just to sign up for Madrigal Dinner and try for seats in their favorite section, especially the "Five Golden Rings" section.
 The Madrigal line is as much a part of the fun as the dinner itself—students build an elaborate tent city on the lawn around Ellis Hall, complete with furniture, TVs and VCRs, and video games!

 On the morning of Reading Day in the spring, a very special breakfast is held to recognize outstanding women on campus and to celebrate their contributions to campus life.
 Featuring a keynote speaker or performer, May Day Breakfast culminates with the announcement of the Senior Woman of the Year.